 This is the most common anonymity found in infertile women requiring ART treatment.
 That means that there is a skin-like wall in the uterine cavity, dividing the cavity into two compartments.
 It can account for 1st and 2nd-trimester pregnancy loss and is associated with uterine infertility.
-The solution is the operation, resection/ the ablation of this structure via hysteroscopy.
+The solution is the operation, and resection/ablation of this structure via hysteroscopy.

 It is similar to the septate uterus, but the septum is more extreme, dividing the uterine cavity into two different mini cavities.
 It accounts for problems in the 2nd and 3rd trimesters and prematurity.
 It rarely requires treatment.

 Adenomyosis is characterized by the presence of endometrial tissue within the myometrium.
-It has an incidence of 20 to 35% of women in the reproductive age.
+It has an incidence of 20 to 35% of women of reproductive age.
 It is more and more frequent in the 4th and 5th decade of life, and since we see more and more women in advanced maternal age, it is becoming more common.
-Dr Abraham added that half of the patients for IVF is 40 plus.
+Dr Abraham added that half of the patients for IVF are 40 plus.

-The symptoms range from pelvic pain, painful periods to abnormal uterine bleeding and infertility.
+The symptoms range from pelvic pain and painful periods to abnormal uterine bleeding and infertility.
 It can impact IVF outcomes in terms of reduced implantation and clinical pregnancy rates, increased miscarriage rates and decreased live birth rates.

 Dr Abraham also advises that it’s important to state that you cannot diagnose adenomyosis solely by ultrasound, you would have to do an MRI to confirm it.

 There are two different forms, there’s focalized adenomyosis, which sometimes can resemble a fibroid.
 And there is diffuse adenomyosis, meaning it is spread all over the users.